MathiasTim/ionic-blogs/blog2.md

 One thing we're particularly interested in: Live-reload for the device.
 How important do you think it is?

 Feedback, ideas, comments regarding this blog post or any of the features discussed here are very welcome in either the comments section below, at our [Generator-M-Ionic's Github repository](https://github.com/mwaylabs/generator-m-ionic) or the [Generator-M-Ionic Gitter Chat](https://gitter.im/mwaylabs/generator-m-ionic).

+> why here? and not at the end of the series?